reactiveframes/rating-system-task/README.md

 on the example above we can see that 20 customers by the age of 5 (the index) have installed facebook and the average age is 5.

-The customer types are structured in a js file per type convention, in the ranking/customer_types dir, where lib/ranking/index.js loads them all on server start. on server start , all prototypes in that dir are loaded into a customerTypes object making it very easy to add extra featured customer types.
+The customer types are structured in a js file per type (convention), in the ranking/customer_types dir, where lib/ranking/index.js loads them all (on runtime) when the server starts. on server start , all prototypes in that dir are available by requiring customer_types dir making it very easy to add extra featured customer types.

-The data is also stored in memory as well as in redis for faster responses and to cut down the read requests from redis
+The data is also stored in a global cache object named appDetails (stored as well in redis) for faster responses and to cut down the read requests from redis or any other database.

 # Adding a new customer type